-In this blog post we review SharePoint online backup options, including built-in Office 365 capabilities, Compliance retention policies and third-party tools.
+In this blog post we review SharePoint online backup options, including:

-The built-in data protection for non-native file types includes post-deletion retention, but no versioning.
+The built-in SharePoint data protection includes two capabilities, the post-deletion retention and versioning.

 |Data Type||Versioning||Post-deletion retention|

 |Document libraries||500 versions retained by default; can be increased to maximum 50,000 versions||93 days in first stage recycle bin + second stage recycle bin|

 |Page libraries||No versioning by default; can be increased to maximum 50,000 versions|

 |Power Apps data files||No versioning by default, can be enabled only for some apps|

 (settings, branding, views)

 SharePoint site owners can configure versioning for most data locations (see instructions in the next section).

 The post-deletion retention settings cannot be changed, with all data types (native as well as external) retained for 93 days after they are first deleted.